grmble/thunderbuns/thunderbuns/README.md

 * minio for blob storage
 * solr or es as search engine .. or maybe something lighter?

+### search options

+* solr/es
+* bleve - golang

+### pubsub options

+* etcd - but no gRPC from haskell will be a pain
+* redis - fast, clustering support ?
+* rabbitmq - not so fast
+* jocko - kafka clone in golang

 ## haskell libraries

 * dhall for configuration